 Frankly, every time I’ve seen someone use a plastic tarp to keep weeds out, the tarp has eventually disintegrated.
 Maybe it works for a few years, and maybe even enough time to sell the house and move away.
 But eventually you (or the next resident) end up with all these little bits of shredded plastic mixed in with the mulch or rocks or whatever went on top of the tarp.

 Of course, it always helps to have the right tool for the job.
 That’s why we recommend these carbon steel shovels with serrated edges from Radius Garden.
-The Root Slayer is available in a few different sizes, ideal for eradicating those hard-to-reach rhizomes.
+The Root Slayer, available from Amazon, comes in a few different sizes, ideal for eradicating those hard-to-reach rhizomes.

 Prevention and planning